moizalicious/siddhi-json-structs/README.md

 ]
 ```

-_Example: If to define the attributes `(name string, age int)` the JSON structure would look something like this,_
+_Example: To define the attributes `(name string, age int)` the JSON structure would look like this,_
 ```
 [
     {